pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 "HTTPS/SSL is enabled for the Live environment with loadbalancer IP: X.X.X.X" under the **SSL** tab.
 The **Domains** tab will be updated with new DNS recommendations.

 **Note:** It may take up to 120 seconds to see the new IP address.
-If you're experiencing problems with the SSL loadbalancer provisioning with your new IP address, please contact support.
+If you're experiencing problems with the SSL load balancer provisioning with your new IP address, please contact support.

-#### DNS
+## DNS

 There are two options for configuring your DNS when you are using SSL.
 The platform has support for IPv4 (A records) and IPv6 (AAAA record).